Thomas Modly

-Modly, who was confirmed as the United States Under Secretary of the Navy on December 4, 2017, also temporarily performed the duties of the Secretary of the Navy while Richard V. Spencer was acting Secretary of Defense and acting Deputy Secretary of Defense from July 15, 2019, to July 31, 2019.
+Modly had earlier served as Under Secretary of the Navy from December 4, 2017.
+He temporarily performed the duties of the Secretary of the Navy from July 15, 2019, to July 31, 2019, while Richard V. Spencer served as acting Secretary of Defense and acting Deputy Secretary of Defense.

 Early life

 Born in 1960, Modly is the son of Eastern European immigrants who escaped from behind the Iron Curtain after World War II.
 Modly was raised in Cleveland, Ohio, graduating from Shaker Heights High School in 1979.
 He is a graduate of the United States Naval Academy class of 1983, Georgetown University, and Harvard Business School.

 Career

 After graduation from the U.S. Naval Academy, Modly served on active duty in the United States Navy as a helicopter pilot and spent seven years as a U.S. Navy officer.
 He has held various leadership positions at Iconixx, Oxford Associates, and UNC Inc., and taught political science at the United States Air Force Academy.
 Modly was Chief Management Officer and Chief Information Officer for the Department of the Navy.

 Modly was a managing director of the PricewaterhouseCoopers global government and public services sector, as well as its global government defense network leader.
 He was the Deputy Under Secretary of Defense for Financial Management and the first executive director of the Defense Business Board.